-Edward has studied with some of the world’s finest pianists, including Norman Beedie, Arnaldo Cohen, Rolf Hind, Hideki Nagano, Aaron Shorr, Kathryn Stott, Yevgeny Sudbin, Martino Tirimo, André Watts, and Lilya Zilberstein.
-He collaborates frequently with leading composers and has recently worked with Sally Beamish, James Dillon, Michael Jarrell, Philippe Manoury, Sir Peter Maxwell Davies, Charlotte Seither, and Elliott Schwartz.
-Edward has given many world premieres of his own compositions as well as works by composers including Rory Boyle, Jim Perkins, Lenny Sayers, and John Stringer.
+Edward counts some of the world’s finest pianists amongst his teachers, including Arnaldo Cohen, Rolf Hind, Hideki Nagano, Kathryn Stott, Yevgeny Sudbin, Martino Tirimo, André Watts, and Lilya Zilberstein.
+He collaborates frequently with leading composers and has worked with Sally Beamish, James Dillon, Michael Jarrell, Philippe Manoury, Sir Peter Maxwell Davies, Charlotte Seither, and Elliott Schwartz.
+He has given many world premieres of his own compositions as well as works by composers including Rory Boyle, Jim Perkins, Lenny Sayers, and John Stringer.

 Edward is pleased to be represented by Classical Musicians Scotland.

 Edward Cohen has established himself as one of the most versatile and in-demand pianists in Scotland.
 Equally at home as a concerto soloist, recitalist, chamber musician, choral accompanist, or educator, he regularly collaborates with leading musicians in major performance venues and festivals in his home country and beyond.